Updated: Nov 17

-Court fees, executor's fees, property assessment fees, pricing for certified copies of documents, accounting fees, and legal fees are all part of the probate process.
+The probate process includes court fees, executor's fees, property assessment fees, pricing for certified copies of documents, accounting fees, and legal fees.

-If a Will is challenged, or if beneficiaries disagree with the distribution in any way, the expenses will almost certainly be far higher, and the process could take years.
+If a Will is challenged or beneficiaries disagree with the distribution in any way, the expenses will almost certainly be far higher, and the process could take years.

 Is it Really Necessary for Me to Go Through Probate?